tiffanymykah/Portugal-Red-Wine/Segment1 Presentation_Readme.md

 Target Variable :

-12. Description : Based on physiochemical data
+12. Description : wine described as either good or binary based on physiochemical data

 ## Questions to be answered with the data